Shah114/Shah-GPT/README.md

 <br/>

 ## Future Enhancements
-* Add language translation support for multi-language queries.
+* Add support for additional languages.
 * Integrate voice commands using a speech-to-text feature.